 Michelle is an Oncoplastic Consultant Breast Surgeon and Breast Lead for the Bristol Breast Centre at North Bristol NHS Trust.
 Michelle also holds an honorary contract at Bristol Children’s Hospital.
 She qualified from the University of Bristol in 1995 and underwent her surgical training in Bristol and the West Midlands.
 She has always been interested in breast disease, and undertook research at The Royal Surrey County Hospital in sentinel lymph node biopsy, as part of the Medical Research Council ALMANAC Trial.
-Michelle has been appointed as an Ordinary Trustee for the Association of Breast Surgery and sits on the Clinical Practices and Standards Committee.
+Michelle was elected to be an Ordinary Trustee for the Association of Breast Surgery and served a 5 year tenure between 2017 and 2022.

 Her advanced surgical training in Oncoplastic Breast Surgery was in the UK and the United States, practising at the University of Michigan, Ann Arbor, and the Henry Ford Institute in Detroit.
 She was admitted as a Fellow of the Royal College of Surgeons of England in 2006.
 In 2008 Miss Mullan won the European Society of Surgical Oncology Travelling Scholarship and spent her time at the Nottingham Breast Institute.
 Her first consultant appointment was in Worcestershire in 2008, where she was Lead Cancer Clinician for the County.
-Currently she is an Oncoplastic Consultant Breast Surgeon and Breast Lead for the Bristol Breast Centre at North Bristol NHS Trust and Clinical Digital Lead for Outpatient Transformation at NBT.
+Michelle is an Oncoplastic Consultant Breast Surgeon and Breast Lead for the Bristol Breast Centre at North Bristol NHS Trust.
+Michelle also holds an honorary contract at Bristol Children’s Hospital.